tarpat/UTRegistrationNotifier/README.md

 ## Description

 This Chrome extension automatically monitors a specific university course schedule page for the availability of a class taught by a particular instructor.
-It auto-refreshes the page at a set interval and plays a notification sound (`beep-08b.mp3`) if a matching course section is found with a status of "open", "reserved", or "waitlist".
+It auto-refreshes the page at a set to find a course a status of "open", "open; reserved", or "waitlist".

 This version is configured for **[Mention Target University/Site, e.g., UT Austin]** and currently checks for courses taught by **ELNOZAHY, MOOTAZ N**.